studyportals/template4-parser/README.md

   `Exception` is a workaround for [GerHobbelt/jison#22](https://github.com/GerHobbelt/jison/issues/22).
 Vanilla jison doesn't need this workaround (but is not harmed by it either).
+- The `let cwd_X = (typeof cwd === 'undefined' ? yy.cwd : cwd);` statement in
+  handling file includes is to deal with the fact that in vanilla jison, context arguments are accessed via their name (e.g. `cwd`), but in jison-gho they are (apparently) are only available via `yy.cwd`.
+The variable `_X` part is required for the code to remain strict-mode compliant (as the assignments happen in the same switch-statement).
+This one is still open for further refinement...

 ## References